 Modules are informed and driven by research, and are assessed by project work that links your professional settings to contemporary educational research.
 This leads to a dissertation based on your professional educational research interests.

-- ED6042: Learning as Identity: Teaching as Implications - Prof. K. Hall
+ED6042: Learning as Identity: Teaching Implications (Dr Alicia Curtin)

-Students are required to complete the ED 6035 dissertation module (30 credits).
+All students are required to complete the ED6035 dissertation module (30 credits).
 Students are advised that the dissertation module is normally taken only on completion of the required number of other taught modules.

 Dissertation students are required to attend and participate in a series of compulsory research seminars and independently prepare a research proposal on their chosen research area.
 Students must then write a dissertation of 15,000 words under the supervision of an allocated Staff member.

-To apply for entry to the MEd modular programme you must hold:
+To apply for entry to the M.Ed degree modular programme you must hold:

-- a primary degree and the Professional Master of Education (formerly the Postgraduate/Higher Diploma in Education, with a second class honours in one (or its equivalent)
+- a primary degree and the Professional Master of Education (formerly the Postgraduate/Higher Diploma in Education) with a second class honours in one (or its' equivalent)

-Furthermore applicants must possess a minimum of one year’s post teacher education professional teaching experience, or certified equivalent, e.g. research in schools, voluntary work with schools, working with school teams.
+Furthermore applicants must also possess a minimum of one year’s post teacher education professional teaching experience, or certified equivalent (e.g. research in schools, voluntary work with schools, working with school teams).

 Approved Postgraduate Diplomas:

 Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
-A copy of these additional/supplementary questions are available to view here: CKE59AdditionalQuestions (51kB) and CKE67AdditionalQuestions (93kB)
+A copy of these additional/supplementary questions is available to view here: CKE59AdditionalQuestions (52kB) and CKE67AdditionalQuestions (94kB)

 Non-UCC applicants must also submit photocopy evidence of any qualification(s) (academic results and certificates/parchments) that were not completed in University College Cork and evidence of English language proficiency (if applicable) either by UPLOADING via the PAC "Application Status" or by post to the Postgraduate Applications Centre, 1, Courthouse Square, Galway (marked with your online Postgraduate Application Number)

-Selection will be based on teaching qualification, academic record, professional experience, and the online additonal/supplementary questions completed during the online application process.
+Selection will be based on teaching qualification, academic record, professional experience, and the online additional/supplementary questions completed during the online application process.

 Lectures are timetabled to facilitate working teachers.
 Each 15 credit module is timetabled for two hours (e.g.5-7 pm or7-9 pm) on one night per week.
-Lectures are currently timetabled on Tuesdays, Wednesdays and Thursdays during the two 12-week teaching periods (September-December and January-March/April).
+Lectures are currently timetabled on Tuesdays, Wednesdays and Thursdays during the two 12-week semesters (September-December and January-March/April).
 You can register for a maximum of 30 credits in any one teaching period.
 Should you have any specific query regarding lectures of the various modules the staff of the School of Education namely Claire Dooley/ Anita Cronin will be able to advise you thereon and cam be contacted at the following : E: email@example.com ; firstname.lastname@example.org Tel: +353 (0)21 490 2467

-All assessment of MEd modules is by project work (normally 5,000 words), leading to the completion of a 15,000 word dissertation based on your professional research interests.
+All assessment of M.Ed degree modules is by project work (normally 5,000 words), leading to the completion of a 15,000 word dissertation based on your professional research interests.
 There are no end-of-year written examinations.
-All MEd modules feature readings, reflections, presentations and other in-class assignments.
+All M.Ed degree modules feature readings, reflections, presentations and other in-class assignments.